Qualify for Growing Accounting Opportunities

 Financial specialists assess financial operations and work to help ensure that organizations run efficiently.
 Their job duties can vary depending on their specialties, such as finance, insurance, or healthcare.

 Accountants and auditors prepare and examine financial records, identify potential areas of opportunity and risk, and provide solutions for businesses and individuals.
-Accountants and auditors in the finance and insurance industries earn over $78,000 yearly.
+Accountants and auditors in the finance and insurance industries earn about $81,000 yearly.

 Additional career options include: